Ebra

 What was your CSR strategy before contacting Sami?

-Thus EBRA is the first regional daily press group (PQR) to have obtained the CSR label Positive Workplace 1 star in 2021, and for the entire group and its subsidiaries.
+Thus, EBRA is the first regional daily press (PQR) group to have obtained the CSR label Positive Workplace 1 star in 2021, and for the entire group and its subsidiaries.

-Have you already done a carbon assessment?
+Had you already done a carbon footprint?

 Why did you choose Sami?